About Me

 Links

-- Facebook — I use my social network account to connect with friends and acquaintances.
-It requires login to access.
-If we're already friends in real life, on other online platforms, or anywhere else, feel free to send me a friend request.
+- Facebook — I use this social network account mainly to stay in touch with friends and acquaintances.
+Login is required.
+If we know each other in real life or are connected on other online services, feel free to send me a friend request.

-- Instagram — Everyday scenery with photos and videos.
-My account is private, but if we’re already connected in real life or elsewhere, feel free to send a follow request.
+- Instagram — Photos and videos capturing everyday moments.
+My account is private, but if we are connected in real life or on other online services, feel free to send a follow request.

-- Threads — Open and interoperable text-based social networks.
+- Threads — An open, interoperable text-based social network.

 Apps